Progress through innovation

 eirik.baardsen@acdpharma.com

-Bårdsen has been with ACD since graduating as a microbiologist in 2013.
+Bårdsen has been with ACD Pharma since graduating as a microbiologist in 2013.
 He is a “jack of all trades” in the laboratory, with the emphasis on testing new methods and isolating new bacteriophages.

-Bårdsen holds an MSc in microbiology, having studied at the Norwegian University of Life Sciences, the Norwegian University of Science and Technology and the University of Saskatchewan, Canada.
+Bårdsen holds an MSc in microbiology, having studied at the Norwegian University of Life Sciences, The Norwegian University of Science and Technology and the University of Saskatchewan, Canada.

-Senior Development Scientist
+PhD, Senior Development Scientist

 Øyvind Kileng